Never Use Vinegar to Clean This

 Clothing with a mixture of bleach

-Vinegar works great in the washer to get the musty smell out of your clothes and have them looking clean, but don’t think about throwing bleach in there, too.
+Vinegar works great in the washer to get the musty smell out of your clothes and keep them looking clean, but don’t think about throwing bleach in there, too.
 Mixing vinegar and bleach creates a toxic gas which is really bad for you and even worse for your clothes.

 This one varies depending on the finish of your floors.
 Using vinegar on some hardwood floors will damage the finish.
 While it’s best to use a cleaner specifically designed for cleaning finished hardwood floors, Cameron says that if you heavily dilute the vinegar with water or other cleaning ingredients, your floors should be fine.
 However, if you don’t want to take that risk, a safer, DIY solution is a mixture of liquid detergent and water.